LizardByte/ThemerrDB/README.md

 ## Publish to gh-pages

-The database will be pushed to the [gh-pages](https://github.com/LizardByte/ThemerrDB/tree/gh-pages) branch, once daily at UTC 00:00.
+The database will be pushed to the [gh-pages](https://github.com/LizardByte/ThemerrDB/tree/gh-pages) branch, once daily at UTC 12:00.

 ## How to use the database

-1. Determine the type of content. i.e `game` or `movie`
+1. Determine the type of content. i.e. `game` or `movie`
 2. Determine the id of the item from the main database.

     - Games